toradex/ota-docs/README.md

 # Getting started with OTA
 :pencil:
 **Running TorizonCore is a pre-requisite for using Toradex OTA**
-You can learn about tTorizonCore on our developer site: https://developer.toradex.com/software/torizon
+You can learn about TorizonCore on our developer site: https://developer.toradex.com/software/torizon

 ## Accessing the OTA Admin Frontend